 La Rue da la Liberté in Dijon full of all sorts of unfurled flags.
-I never
+I never understood the significance of them. |

 So from the 5th to the 9th I was alone and also in a different room than the one I'd spent my entire semester in.
 My host parents had new students coming and so I was relocated to a small room above.
 Ironically enough I had a fridge and a microwave for the last week despite not really having one for the preceding four months.
 Not much went on in this period of days aside from an accident in the new shower (new room - new bathroom) where I sliced the top of my foot open.

-The Sorbonne Square, the historical home to the University of Paris, one
+The Sorbonne Square, the historical home to the University of Paris, one of Europe's oldest Universities. |

 On the 9th I left for Paris where I stayed once again with Becky and her family.
 My parents didn't fly in until the 11th but I wanted a full day to see some things I hadn't had the chance to see previously and might not get to see with my parents.